 Maneuverability Makes These Carry-On Bags a Great Choice

 We’ve all had the experience of lugging carry-on suitcases through parking lots, airports and hotels.
 Even the lightest of these bags begins to feel heavy after a full day.
 It takes a toll on the body.

 However, both of these models feature four, 360 degree spinner wheels.
 This means that traveling anywhere is a breeze, and no more sore arms and shoulders after a day of hefting your bag everywhere you go.

 Why the TSA-Approved Lock Matters

 The rules and restrictions associated with air travel have become far more stringent in recent years.
 With security tight, it’s more important than ever to make certain that we’re all safe at the airport and on the plane.

-The lock has a combination that you choose, so it’s easier to remember.
-At the airport, TSA officials may use a special key to unlock the bag so it can be checked for prohibited items.
+If you check your bags, TSA officials may use a special key to unlock the bag so they can check it for prohibited items.
+However, sometimes, you can risk damage to your bag.
 If you don’t have a TSA-approved lock, then the officials can just cut it off if they want to search your bag.